devtron-labs/devtron/docs/README.md

 #### GitOps aware

 * GitOps exposed through API and UI so that you don't have to interact with git CLI
-* GitOps backed by Postgres for easier analysis
+* GitOps backed by Postgres for easy analysis
 * Enforce finer access control than Git

 #### Operational insights